 |SPHU 4560||Capstone Internship 1||3|

 Students are eligible to complete their capstone after five semesters as an undergraduate, and with a majority of their other program requirements completed.
 See capstone options at tulane.edu/publichealth/bsph/bsph-internships.cfm.

-A minimum of 3 courses for a minimum of 9 credit hours must be completed in classes offered by public health faculty.
+A minimum of 3 courses for a minimum of 9 credit hours must be completed in Public Health courses.

 Public Health Electives

 |SPHU 2050||Arthropods and Public Health||3|

 |SPHU 2300||Introduction to Nutrition||3|